 Speaking of traditions, simplifying there is also a win.
 Don’t fret too much over what traditions you’ll establish – which were the best, coolest, most “Christian”, most memorable, etc. Scouring Pinterest and blogs for the perfect combination of what your family holiday culture will definitely stress you out.
 Keep it simple and build on things gradually!

-Try doing a Jesse Tree, a hymn study, or maybe something light like the Christmas Brick Challenge for your Lego lovers.
-If those might overwhelm you this time then leave them for next year and try this thoughtful Christ-Centered Christmas Traditions System, or just focus on a simple Bible reading plan and good family discussions.
+Try doing a Jesse Tree, a hymn study, a Christmas book countdown, or maybe something light like the Christmas Brick Challenge for your Lego lovers.
+If those might overwhelm you this time then leave them for next year and just focus on a simple Bible reading plan and good family discussions

 Whatever you do, please, don’t worry about what the neighbor or the gals in the homeschool co-op are doing.
 Comparison kills Christmas joy.